tne-lab/LSL-inlet/README.md

 ## Usage
 ![LSL Inlet image](./Resources/lsl-overview.png)

+Works with or without a JSON mapping file.
+If there is no JSON file present, only event channels 1-8 will be accepted.
+See [the sample JSON mapping file](./Resources/event-map.json).

 ### Known bugs
 Sending events to any channels aside from 1 or 2 may cause strange behavior.
 Use event channels 3-8 with caution.